pure-data/deken/docs/arch-specifiers.md

 However, it is useful to allow people to re-compile the library (e.g. for a new architecture).

+Depending on the license of the library, it might also be *required* to provide the source code.

 ## architecture specifier for non-binaries

-Packages that do not include any compiled objects are said to be architecture independent (as they can be used on any architecture where Pd runs on).
+Packages that can be used on any architecture where Pd runs on (typically because they do not include any compiled objects) are said to be *architecture independent*.

 In this case the list architecture specifiers is left empty.

 ## merging architecture specifiers